mirage/irmin/doc/irmin-pack/design/layered_store.md

   main process detects the worker has terminated, it does the
   following:

-- Read the next control file `control.nnnn` to find the next object-store and next suffix file.
+- Reads the next control file `control.nnnn` to find the next object-store and next suffix file.
-- Copy any further data that has been added to the current suffix to the end of next suffix.
+- Copies any further data that has been added to the current suffix to the end of next suffix.
-- Rename `control.nnnn` over `control` ; read-only processes detect that the generation number has changed, and synchronise with the new state.
+- Renames `control.nnnn` over `control`.
+Read-only processes detect that the generation number has changed, and synchronise with the new state.
 - Delete the old object-store and suffix file to reclaim disk space.

-## Worker efficiency concerns
+## Worker Efficiency Concerns

 We want the worker process to execute with minimal impact on the main Tezos node.
 For this reason, we take the following steps: